 Employees are encouraged to attend meetings of the NPAIHB.
-Employees will be required to attend meetings when requested by the Executive Director or the Board.
-The Executive Director will attend all meetings of the NPAIHB.
-Program Directors will be required to give program reports, oral and written, to the NPAIHB at the request of the Executive Director or the Chairperson.
+Employees will be required to attend meetings when requested by the Executive Director or Board.
+The Executive Director will attend all Board meetings.
+Program Directors will be required to give program reports, oral and written, to the Board at the request of the Executive Director or the Chairperson.

-Representation of NPAIHB
+Representation of Board

-Except as set forth here, employees may not assume the role of spokesperson for the NPAIHB unless directed to do so by the Executive Director.
-Employees may express the policy of the Board as set forth in written documents or resolutions.
+Except as set forth here, employees may not assume the role of spokesperson for the Board unless directed to do so by the Executive Director with prior approval of the Chairperson.
+Employees may express the policy of the Board as may be set forth in written documents or resolutions.

-Employee Representation on Boards and Committees of Other Organizations
+Employee Representation on Board and Committees of Other Organizations